ZhongLIFR/QCAD/README.md

-# QCAD
+# QCAD: Robust and Explainable Contextual Anomaly Detection using Quantile Regression Forests
-Paper submitted to DAMI (Data Mining and Knowledge Discovery journal)
+A paper submitted to DAMI (Data Mining and Knowledge Discovery journal)

 ## Repo Structure